-Declaration given by Independent Directors meeting the criteria of Independence as provided in section 149(6) of the Companies Act, 2013 and regulation 25(8) of the SEBI (LODR) Regulations, 2015 is received and taken on record.
-The Independent Directors have complied with Code for Independent Directors prescribed in Schedule IV of the Act.
+The Independent Directors of the Company have submitted a declaration meeting the criteria of Independence as provided in Section 149(6) of the Companies Act, 2013 and regulation 25(8) of SEBI (LODR) Regulations, 2015.
+The above Declaration has been taken on record.
+Further, The Independent Directors have also complied with the Code for Independent Directors prescribed in Schedule IV of the Act.